uibcdf/action-build-and-upload-conda-packages/README.md

 Mexico City Children's Hospital Federico Gómez][UIBCDF].
 For the complete list of contributors, refer to the [contributors section](https://github.com/uibcdf/action-build-and-upload-conda-packages/graphs/contributors).<br>
 Explore more GitHub Actions developed by UIBCDF at the [UIBCDF GitHub Organization page](https://github.com/search?q=topic%3Agithub-actions+org%3Auibcdf&type=Repositories).

+## What changed in v2.1.0

+The action can emit bounded `gh-run-receptor.events@1` evidence from package files and observed upload results.
+The new `evidence_path` and `evidence_artifact_name` outputs let the caller upload an attempt-qualified document explicitly, keeping retention and storage policy visible in the workflow.
+Matrix callers can pass `evidence_matrix_index` to keep artifact identities unique.

+Evidence generation hashes every package and preserves paths across Windows and Unix by using internal JSON transport.
+A hosted integration gate builds and verifies two Python variants for four internal Conda platforms on both Ubuntu and Windows.
+Producer upload success remains distinct from independent Anaconda registry verification.

 ## What changed in v2.0.3

 The action no longer runs a second complete `conda build --output` render after a